Fisher's Focus

 Influenza

 Influenza is diagnosed via rapid nasal swabbing.
 This virus is highly contagious and easily spreads when the air is cold and dry.
 Symptoms may include cold symptoms, body aches, sore throat and high fever.
 Treatment includes supportive care and anti-viral medication given at the early onset of symptoms.
+The CDC recommends a flu vaccine for individuals 6 months or older.
+The vaccines are trivalent, protecting against the 3 most common viral strains.
+You may call our office to schedule a vaccine or receive administration at your next scheduled office visit.

 COVID-19